 Your statement is based on information provided by your employer.
 If there are errors in this information, your pension estimates may change as more accurate data becomes available.
 An error on your statement does not entitle you to benefits not provided for by the OPSEU Pension Plan based on your actual situation.
 Correcting any errors on your statement will give you accurate pension information for your retirement planning.

 No, it is not an error.
 OPTrust no longer uses members’ Social Insurance Numbers for personal correspondence and documents.
 Instead, all members have been assigned a unique OPTrust ID number to identify individual records and personal information on file.
 Your OPTrust ID further protects the privacy and security of your personal data, and it can also be used to access your personal account through secure Online Services.

 Yes.
 Your Annual Pension Statement is available through our secure Online Services.
 You can view your five most recent statements.
 Simply sign-in or register for Online Services to view your statement and other personal information.
-If you have not registered yet, you will need to contact us for your temporary password and have your OPTrust ID number to complete the process.
 Once registered, you will automatically receive your APS electronically.

 - Your Communication Preference for statements in the OPTrust secure Online Services is set as "Electronic."
 Please log into your account to view your statement.

 - If your Communication Preference is set to "Mail" or if you do not have an online account, please check that we have your correct mailing address on file.